Call for Poster Abstracts - January 3 - 21, 2022

 Goals & Objectives

-ASAM members and non-members are invited to submit abstracts for poster presentations, focus sessions, and workshop sessions.
+ASAM members and non-members are invited to submit abstracts for poster presentations ONLY.
 ASAM encourages young investigators, researchers, clinicians, and physicians from diverse organizations and fields to submit.
-Presentation proposals must include engaging presentation formats and teaching methods.

 The ASAM Annual Conference goals and objectives for accepted abstracts are:

 - To present the best new scientific research available

 - To present the best practices, treatments, tools, and modalities in all areas of addiction medicine

 - To bring science into clinical practice

 ▼ Submission Requirements The following bullet points outline important requirements to consider when submitting your abstract (Please Read Carefully):

 - All accepted submissions will be presented in-person in Hollywood, Florida.
 Do not submit an abstract if you already know you will not be able to present in-person during the conference dates.

 - The first abstract submission period is for poster presentation, focus session, and workshop session submissions.
 This period will be open from August 9, 2021 through the extended deadline Friday, October 1, 2021.